arthel37/bank_management_system/readme.md

    - Enter "BankDB.bak" as "File name" or click the file
    - Press OK three times
 3. Use the app ;)
+   - Username: admin, password: admin is already included to the DB